kelty99/Pax3/README.md

 PhoneGapBuildTester
 ===================

-I use it to test shit on Build.
+I use it to test.

 Includes config.xml file for [PhoneGap Build](https://build.phonegap.com).